VincenzoMarcovecchio/portfolio-v2/content/2021-02-25-multi-step-form-with-react-material-ui.md

 export default FormUserDetails;
 ```

-Next component is going to be called `FormPersonalDetails.js` and is going to recieve other informations from the user
+Next component is going to be called `FormPersonalDetails.js` and is going to receive other information from the user

 ```jsx
 import React, { Component } from "react";